-A county or district fair shall meet all of the exhibition requirements of this section to be eligible for state premium aid.
+A fair shall meet all of the exhibition requirements of this section to be eligible for state premium aid.

-1. No fair society or other organization sponsoring a county or district fair shall require an exhibitor to become a member of the organization in order to enter an exhibit at the fair, nor shall the sponsoring organization make any deduction from an exhibitor's premium as a donation to the fair society, or require an exhibitor in any other way to make a donation to the society.

-2. State aid may not be approved for out-of-state exhibits or for separate classes of local and non-local exhibitors.
-Aid may not be approved for payment of premiums to an exhibitor having an out-of-state address but claiming Wisconsin residency unless the fair secretary provides the department with an affidavit that the exhibitor's residence is geographically located within the state.

-3. State aid may be paid only on articles or animals actually on display in an exhibit building or actually shown in the show ring on regular fair dates unless approval for split fair dates is obtained under s.
+- 1. No fair society or other organization sponsoring a fair may require an exhibitor to become a member of the organization in order to enter an exhibit at the fair, nor may the sponsoring organization make any deduction from an exhibitor's premium as a donation to the fair society, or require an exhibitor in any other way to make a donation to the society. - 2.
+State aid may not be approved for out-of-state exhibits or for separate classes of local and non-local exhibitors.
+Aid may not be approved for payment of premiums to an exhibitor having an out-of-state address but claiming Wisconsin residency unless the fair secretary provides the department with an affidavit that the exhibitor's residence is geographically located within the state. - 3.
+State aid may be paid only on articles or animals actually on display in an exhibit building or actually shown in the show ring on regular fair dates unless approval for split fair dates is obtained under s.
 ATCP 160.02 (4).
 State aid may not be paid on Dairy Herd Improvement Association records, transportation aid, production contests or other special educational exhibits unless prior approval is obtained under s.
-ATCP 160.04 (8).

-4. State aid may not be paid on exhibits removed from the fair grounds before 4 p.m. of the last day of the fair, or such other later time as may be specified by the fair, without prior approval of the department.
+ATCP 160.49 (7). - 4.
+State aid may not be paid on exhibits removed from the fairgrounds before 4 p.m. on the last day of the fair, or such other later time as may be specified by the fair, without prior approval of the department.
 Authority for earlier removal may be granted by the department in case of meat animal sales or other special classes, if requested before the beginning of the fair.
-In other hardship cases, approval may be granted by the local fair.
+In other hard-ship cases, approval may be granted by the fair.
 Exhibits in dog obedience and small animal pet classes may be judged during the regular fair but are not required to remain present during the entire fair.
-The local fair may prescribe the length of time junior fair exhibitors of horses shall keep their animals on the grounds.
+The fair may prescribe the length of time junior fair exhibitors of horses shall keep their animal on the ground.

-ATCP 160.04 Junior Fair Division-General Requirements:
+ATCP 160.49 Junior Fair Division-General Requirements: